servivum/docker-nginx/README.md

 # nginx Docker Image

-Dockerfile for creating Nginx image with useful tools, e.g. Google Pagespeed module, Nginx config templates, etc. See [Docker Hub](https://hub.docker.com/r/servivum/nginx) for more details about the image.
+Dockerfile for creating lightweight nginx image based on Alpine Linux.
+See [Docker Hub](https://hub.docker.com/r/servivum/nginx) for more details about the image.

 ## Supported Tags